 Roth Contribution Limits

 While a Roth account might sound good to you right now, you must also understand its limitations.
-Like a Traditional IRA account, a Roth has a $6,500 per year contribution limit, or $7,500 if you are age 50 or older (using limits for the current 2021 fiscal year).
+Like a Traditional IRA account, a Roth has an annual contribution limit (subject to change annually).
 However, unlike a Traditional IRA in which anyone can contribute regardless of income, a Roth account has income restrictions.

 What is a Mega Backdoor Roth IRA?

 A Mega Backdoor Roth IRA allows you to invest in a Roth IRA account regardless of your income, effectively side-stepping the IRS income limitations on Roth IRAs.
 In fact, with the Mega Backdoor strategy, you can both max out your 401k plan and allocate up to an additional $39,500 in after-tax contributions to your new Roth IRA account.
-Don’t confuse a Mega backdoor Roth IRA with a standard backdoor Roth IRA (which is capped at a $6,500 yearly limit for 2023).
+Don’t confuse a Mega backdoor Roth IRA with a standard backdoor Roth IRA (which is capped with annual contribution limits).

 How is this possible?
-The Mega Backdoor can be used to allocate after-tax earnings in a 401k up to the employer contribution limit of $43,500.
-This, coupled with the employee contribution limit of $22,500, means that you have the opportunity to invest up to $66,000 per year in a Roth account (for the 2023 tax year).
+The Mega Backdoor can be used to allocate after-tax earnings in a 401k up to the employer contribution limit.
+This, combined with the employee contribution limit, gives you have the opportunity to invest as much as ten times the annual Roth IRA contribution limit!

 No wonder it’s called the Mega Backdoor IRA!